Volume

 Combined volume rendering and surface rendering

-Volume and surface visualisation can in some cases be combined into the same visualisation.
+Volume rendering and surfaces can in some cases be combined into the same visualisation.
 In fact, so long as an object is completely opaque (alpha value set to maximum), and so long as the corresponding visualisation display control is selected, it will be displayed with the volume.
 So images are displayed as long as the opacity (set in either the reslice or ortho visualisation tasks) is 1.0, and the 'show frame' tool is selected.
 Surfaces are displayed so long as they have been created, the 'O' slider is at maximum and the 'show contours and objects' tool is selected.
 3D landmarks and other markers can also be displayed.
 The only exception is for reslices, which can not be displayed at the same time as the volume visualisation, even if they are opaque.

 Note that, since the surface has to be completely opaque to be displayed with the volume, the 'clear phong' shader in the graphics settings does not work in conjunction with volume display.